panjunbingtj/whale/SECURITY.md

 ```yaml
 storm.scheduler: "org.apache.storm.scheduler.multitenant.MultitenantScheduler"
 ```
-Be aware that many of the features of this scheduler rely on storm authentication.
-Without storm authentication, the scheduler will not know what the user is, and thus will not isolate topologies properly.
+Be aware that many of the features of this scheduler rely on Whale authentication.
+Without Whale authentication, the scheduler will not know what the user is, and thus will not isolate topologies properly.

 The goal of the multi-tenant scheduler is to provide a way to isolate topologies from one another, but it also allows you to limit the total resources that an individual user can have in the cluster.